 Hand Waxing Your Car or Truck vs Waxing with a Buffer

 Waxing a car is paramount to its well-being from a visual standpoint.
 A good layer of wax will give the car a nice glossy look while also acting as the first layer of defense against the elements of nature such as rain and the sun.
 The layer of wax has to be buffed really well to give it that nice glossy look while also making it resilient to everything that could harm the exterior of the car and that is where a big debate arises.
 Should you wax using your hands or should you use a dedicated buffer?
 The answer isn’t very simple as a lot of factors decide what is right for you.
-We will go over the pros and cons of both methods so you can make an informed decision as to which method is better suited for you.
+We will go over the pros and cons of both methods so you can make an informed decision as to which method is better suited for you when detailing your vehicle.

 This involves as is quite obvious using your hands to wax the car.
 This doesn’t require any specialized tool and all you need are some high-quality applicator pads and microfiber buffing towels.
 This is the perfect method for people who are new at buffing.
 The steps involved in hand buffing are as follows.